emissary-ingress/emissary/docs/topics/using/filters/oauth2.md

        the identity provider.
 This is NOT RECOMMENDED by RFC 6749, and should only be used when using HeaderPassword isn't possible.
+     + `"JWTAssertion"`: Treat the client secret (below) as a password, and put that in the HTTP request bodies submitted to the identity provider.
+This is NOT RECOMMENDED by RFC 6749, and should only be used when using HeaderPassword isn't possible.
+   * `jwtAssertion`: Settings to use when `method: "JWTAssertion"`.
+     + `setClientID`: Whether to set the Client ID as an HTTP parameter; setting it as an HTTP parameter is optional (per RFC 7521 §4.2) because the Client ID is also contained in the JWT itself, but some identity providers document that they require it to also be set as an HTTP parameter anyway.
+     + `audience` (only when `grantType` is not `"ClientCredentials"`): The audience value that your identity provider requires.
+     + `signingMethod` (only when `grantType` is not `"ClientCredentials"`): The method to use to sign the JWT; how to interpret the `secret` (below).
+Supported values are:
+       - RSA: `"RS256"`, `"RS384"`, `"RS512"`: The secret must be a
+         PEM-encoded RSA private key.
+       - RSA-PSS: `"PS256"`, `"PS384"`, `"PS512"`: The secret must be
+         a PEM-encoded RSA private key.
+       - ECDSA: `"ES256"`, `"ES384"`, `"ES512"`: The secret must be a
+         PEM-encoded Eliptic Curve private key.
+       - HMAC-SHA: `"HS256"`, `"HS384"`, `"HS512"`: The secret is a
+         raw string of bytes; it can contain anything.
+     + `lifetime` (only when `grantType` is not `"ClientCredentials"`): The lifetime of the generated JWT; just enough time for the request to the identity provider to complete (plus possibly an extra allowance for clock skew).
+     + `setNBF` (only when `grantType` is not `"ClientCredentials"`):
+       Whether to set the optional "nbf" ("Not Before") claim in the generated JWT.
+     + `nbfSafetyMargin` (only `setNBF` is true): The safety margin to build-in to the "nbf" claim, to allow for clock skew between ambassador and the identity provider.
+     + `setIAT` (only when `grantType` is not `"ClientCredentials"`):
+       Whether to set the optional "iat" ("Issued At") claim in the generated JWT.
+     + `otherClaims` (only when `grantType` is not `"ClientCredentials"`): Any extra non-standard claims to include in the generated JWT.
+     + `otherHeaderParameters` (only when `grantType` is not `"ClientCredentials"`): Any extra JWT header parameters to include in the generated JWT non-standard claims to include in the generated JWT; only the "typ" and "alg" header parameters are set by default.

 Depending on which `grantType` is used, different settings exist.